PerfectlySoft/PerfectDocs/guide/mustache.md

 }
 ```

-The template page handler, which you would impliment, might look like the following:
+The template page handler, which you would implement, might look like the following:

 ```swift
 struct TestHandler: MustachePageHandler { // all template handlers must inherit from PageHandler